Configure an IP firewall for Azure Cognitive Search

 Services in different regions connect to different traffic managers.
 Regardless of the domain name, the IP address returned from the ping is the correct one to use when defining an inbound firewall rule for the Azure portal in your region.

-Providing IP addresses for clients ensures that the request is not rejected outright, but for successful access to content and operations, authorization is also necessary.
+Providing IP addresses for clients ensures that the request isn't rejected outright, but for successful access to content and operations, authorization is also necessary.
 Use one of the following methodologies to authenticate your request:

 - Key-based authentication, where an admin or query API key is provided on the request

 - Role-based authorization, where the caller is a member of a security role on a search service, and the registered app presents an OAuth token from Azure Active Directory.